pgEdge/pgedge-docs/pgedge_stylesheet.md

 # Documentation

+Lines in each .md file should be as long as possible, while wrapping content at 79 characters.
+Hyperlinks and table columns should not be split by wrapping.

-Each public project should have a docs folder that contains source documentation files in simple markdown format.
+Each public repo/project should have a folder named docs that contains source documentation files in simple markdown format.
+Files in the doc folder are referenced by the

 The LICENSE.md file should be stored in the docs folder; aliases don't work properly with MkDocs.